sictweb/bti425-2020/notes/web-api-v2.md

 Confirm or ensure that you can login to your account.

+And, confirm that it has a sandbox with one cluster in it.
+Later (but soon), we will create a new database.

 <br>

 #### If your system does not yet have the Heroku CLI